...

 Measure your grand piano

-Why is knowing piano brand important?
+Why is knowing the piano brand important?

 The main reasons are weight and value.